AdilKoken/recursion2loop/README.md

 ## Available Transformations

-- Tree Traversals (check for more details: [tree traversal documentation](documentation/doc_tree_traversal.md))
+- Tree Traversals (check for more details: [tree traversal documentation](https://github.com/adilkoken/recursion2loop/blob/main/documentation/doc_tree_traversal.md))
-- Tree Operations (check for more details: [tree operations documentation](documentation/doc_tree_operations.md))
+- Tree Operations (check for more details: [tree operations documentation](https://github.com/adilkoken/recursion2loop/blob/main/documentation/doc_tree_operations.md))

 # License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/adilkoken/recursion2loop/blob/main/LICENSE) file for details.

 # Code of Conduct

-This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/adilkoken/recursion2loop/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 # Contributing

 Your contributions are always welcome!
-Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.
+Please take a look at the [contribution guidelines](https://github.com/adilkoken/recursion2loop/blob/main/CONTRIBUTING.md).